FuelLabs/fuel-core/docs/fuel-sync-design.md

 The FS stores the reference(or a wrapper structure around P2P to allow `mut` methods) to the P2P and interacts with it periodically.
 All data is received from the channel and processed by FS to update the inner state of the synchronization.
-If FS requires more data to finish the synchronization, we will request it.
+FS requests data from P2P for synchronization each time when it is required.
 If some data is invalid or corrupted, the FS reports it to P2P, and P2P can punish the sender of the data by decreasing the reputation(or blacklisting).
 FS calls `Gossiper::gossip` at the end of block synchronization.